 Plastic construction may not last.
 Ratchet design makes cutting slower than the one-push designs.
 Doesn't work well on sweet potatoes.

-Affordable.
+Terrific value.
 Comes with 3 interchangeable blades for a variety of cuts.
 Blades are easy to change and clean.
 Lightweight; compact size.
 Avoids slipping with suction pad.

 If you love French fries, you can skip the drive-thru and the frozen food aisle with a home French fry cutter.
 These appliances can cut up an entire potato in a matter of seconds, so you don’t have to waste time painstakingly slicing potatoes with a knife.
 Just send them through the French fry cutter, and throw them in the fryer.
 You’ll have crunchy, delicious French fries in no time.